-Particular policies and procedures on absences and makeup work are established for each class and are announced in writing at the beginning of the term.
+Regular and punctual attendance at all scheduled classes is expected of all students and is regarded as integral to course credit.
+There are times, however, when students must miss class.
+Nevertheless, if a student's absences exceed the equivalent of two weeks of class meetings, that student will be withdrawn from the class with a grade of "W." Particular policies and procedures on absences and makeup work are established for each class and are announced in writing at the beginning of the term.
 Each student is directly responsible to the individual instructor for absences and for making up work missed.
 The instructor reserves the right to remove from the classroom any student whose conduct is disruptive to the learning process.
-A student who has been reported as having excessive absences has the right to appeal.
-For more information about the appeal process, contact the Center Dean or the Vice President for Academic Instruction and College Parallel Programs.
+For more information about the appeal process, contact the appropriate Dean or the Associate Vice President for Academic Instruction.